Ever wanted to make a WordPress blog on a subdomain using cPanel?, well, this is the tutorial for you.

 - Customize the blog layout

 And finally, you’ll have created a WordPress blog on a subdomain using cPanel.

-Hopefully this tutorial brought you value and that now you can create a subdomain in cPanel, install WordPress on a subdomain and then make a WordPress blog on a subdomain.
+Hopefully, this tutorial brought you value and now you can create a subdomain in cPanel, install WordPress on a subdomain and then make a WordPress blog on a subdomain.

 If there is anything that’s not clear to you, let me know in the comment box below.
 I’ll gladly help you out.

-Also my partnership with Hostgator brings you a 60% off discount if you subscribe to any hosting package with them.
-I also receive a small commission if you use my coupon or purchase through my link (affiliate) at now extra cost to you.
+Also, my partnership with Hostgator brings you a 60% off discount if you subscribe to any hosting package with them.
+I also receive a small commission if you use my coupon or purchase through my link (affiliate) at no extra cost to you.